 Champion the use of Loomio

-If you model behaviour for others to emulate, your group will be more inclusive and engaging.
-You can help decisions progress constructively.
+If you model behavior for others to emulate, your group will be more inclusive and engaging.
+You can help deliberation/communications progress constructively.

 - “@Jane that could be a good idea, why don’t you raise a proposal so we can see if the rest of the group agrees?”